-I won that round, but when he asked later if he could go to a movie with Jerry, "who's 16 and just got his license last week," but I wouldn't let him go because Jerry hadn't had his license long enough, even I sympathized with my exasperated son, who was certain he'd be imprisoned with his impossible-to-please warden mother until no one invited him anywhere, ever again.
+I won that round.
+But when he asked later if he could go to a movie with Jerry, whos 16 and just got his license last week, and I wouldnt let him go because Jerry hadnt had his license long enough, even I sympathized with my exasperated son.
+He was certain hed be imprisoned with his impossible-to-please, warden mother until no one invited him anywhere, anymore.

-If we tallied all the legislative salaries in the country, plus their facilities, equipment and the cost of apprehending and incarcerating those who break the laws, we may be talking about the single most expensive category in our municipal, state or federal budgets.
-And it's a fact that private security guards represent one of the fastest-growing professions in the country today.
+If we tallied all the legislative and law enforcement salaries in the country, plus their facilities, equipment, and the cost of apprehending and incarcerating lawbreakers, we may be talking about the single most expensive category in our municipal, state and federal budgets.
+Its a fact that private security guards represent one of the fastest growing professions in the country today.

 But is all this necessary?
-Voting rights, civil rights, consumer rights, speed limits, term limits and countless other concerns are constantly on a variety of House and Senate floors.
-Wouldn't you think we'd get it right someday, that everything that could be corrected, regulated or better-defined would finally have its own set of rules and we could start downsizing legislative bodies like we do corporate giants like General Motors and AT&T?
+Subjects like voting rights, civil rights, minority rights and limits on everything from terms to time, are constantly on the House and Senate floor.
+Wouldnt you think wed get it right someday, that everything that could be corrected, regulated, or defined would finally have its own set of rules, and we could start downsizing legislative and law enforcement agencies as we do administratively improved corporate giants like the airlines and AT&T?

 But we live in a flawed society, where imperfect lawmakers are chosen by the imperfect people they represent.
-Sometimes we get it right; sometimes we don't.
-Sometimes a law is short-sighted and it's better to change it than to try enforcing what has become obsolete - like building safer vehicles and highways, but keeping speed limits what they were when roads were narrow and few people had cars.
+Sometimes we get it right; sometimes we dont.
+Sometimes a law is short-sighted, and its better to change it than try to enforce what has become obsolete, like building safer vehicles and highways, but keeping speed limits what they were when roads were narrow and few people had cars.

-Ideally, in a democratic society, human behavior should be controlled from within rather than legislated from without.
-But until human life, limb and property are immune from less-than-ideal human intent, I'm afraid we citizens will continue to be subject to the laws of the land, and our poor, misunderstood teenagers will be kept under home rule.
+Ideally, in a civilized society, human behavior should be controlled from within, rather than legislated from without.
+But until the flaws which expose human life, limb and property are removed from human intent, it seems we citizens will be subject to the laws of the land, and our poor, misunderstood teenagers will be kept under home rule.

-Fortunately, anarchy is a terrible substitute for law, order and even a flawed peace of mind.
+Fortunately.
+Anarchy is a terrible substitute for law, order and safekeeping.

 The Columbia County News-Times ©2013.
 All Rights Reserved.